 Roy, holding himself up with the broom, wondered if Eric was using Murph to suss him out?

 ‘Maybe.'
-Roy looked at Murph's tattoos, long greasy hair, and obligatory earrings.
-He asked Murph how long he’d been using.
+Roy looked at Murph's tattoos, long greasy hair and obligatory earrings.
+‘How long ya bin using?'

 ‘Too fuckin long!
-Get us twenty quid's worth will ya?'
-Murph shoved four five-pound notes in Roy's hand.
+Get us twenty quid's worth, will ya?'
+Murph shoved four five-pound notes into Roy's hand.
 ‘Can ya get it tonight?'

-‘I’ve been clean for two years Roy.
-But I've 'ad enough now.
-I’m sick of feelin like shit.'
-He walked out of the room.
+‘I’ve been clean two years, but I've 'ad enough, though, sick a the fuckin bullshit.'
+He turned and walked out of the room.

-Knowing how Murph felt, Roy stuffed the money into his pocket and wandered over to the window for a smoke.
-The same radio was playing Jimi Hendrix.
+Knowing how Murph felt, Roy stuffed the money in his pocket and wandered over to the window for a smoke.
+The same radio was playing, Jimi Hendrix, ‘Purple Haze.’
 Roy stood there shaking his head.
-‘Purple Haze all in my brain.’
-Life has its ups and downs.
-It has its ups and its downs.
-But he was cool now.
-He had two ten-pound bags and thirty quid of Marie’s money.
-He had twenty quid from Murph too.
+‘Purple Haze, all in my brain.’
+Life has its ups and downs, he thought.
+It has its ups, and it has its downs.
+But he was cool for the time being.
+He had two ten-pound bags, thirty quid of Marie’s money, and twenty quid from Murph.
 Then there was the ten-pound bag from last night.
 Working for a living wasn't bad.
-‘Lately things they don’t seem the same.
-I’m actin funny but I don’t know why, scuse me while kiss the sky.’
+‘Lately, things they don’t seem the same.’

-At lunch, Roy forced a cheese roll into his body and washed it down with a warm coke.
+At lunch, he forced a cheese roll into his body and washed it down with a warm coke.
 He was sitting with Murph.
-‘Why ya throwin ya clean time away Murph?

 ‘Cos life's shit.'